Potato vs Sweet potato - Health impact and Nutrition Comparison

 Sweet potatoes contain 3g more carbohydrates than potatoes per 100g.
 Sweet potato contains more sugars than fiber, whereas the opposite can be said for potatoes.
-However a 100g of sweet potatoes still contains more fiber than the same amount of potatoes.
+However, 100g of sweet potatoes still contains more fiber than the same amount of potatoes.

 Sweet potato and white potato have quite different vitamin compositions.

-Sweet potato is a great source of vitamin A, containing much more of it than potatoes do.
+Sweet potato is an excellent source of vitamin A, containing much more of it than potatoes do.
 One hundred grams of sweet potatoes provide 284% of the daily value of vitamin A needed.
-Sweet potatoes are also richer in vitamin E, vitamin B2 and vitamin B5.
+Sweet potatoes are also richer in vitamin E, vitamin B2, and vitamin B5.

-White potato, on the other hand, is higher in vitamin C, vitamin B3, vitamin B6, the folate form of vitamin B9 and vitamin K.
+On the other hand, white potato is higher in vitamin C, vitamin B3, vitamin B6, vitamin B9, and vitamin K.

 The two vegetables contain a similar amount of vitamin B1.

-Both sweet potato and white potato are completely absent in vitamin D, vitamin B12 and folic acid.
+Both sweet potato and white potato are entirely absent in vitamin D and vitamin B12.